 4.4 Recommendation of the Evaluation Committee.

 The evaluation committee shall present a final ranking and recommendation(s) to the Medicaid Deputy Director for consideration.
 In making this recommendation, the committee is not bound by any scores or scoring system used to assist with initially determining the relative merits of each Bid Proposal.
 This recommendation may include, but is not limited to, the name of one or more Bidders recommended for selection or a recommendation that no Bidder be selected.
-The Medicaid Deputy Director shall consider the committee’s recommendation when making the final decision but is not bound by the recommendation.
+The Medicaid Director shall consider the committee’s recommendation when making the final decision but is not bound by the recommendation.

 Attachment A: Release of Information